britt-bolin/academic-kickstart/content/author/admin/_index.md

 I am a PhD candidate in political science at the [Graduate School of Economic and Social Sciences](https://gess.uni-mannheim.de/) at the University of Mannheim.
 I am also a research associate at the [Chair of Political Economy](http://polecon.sowi.uni-mannheim.de/).

-My research focuses broadly on comparative politics, political institutions, political economy, and public policy analysis, as well as quantitative research methods.
+My research focuses broadly on comparative politics, political institutions, and public policy analysis, as well as quantitative research methods.
 Specific interests include women and politics, leadership and power, and political representation.
-My dissertation looks at the effect of gender quotas on female political leadership.
+My dissertation looks at women's access to political leadership positions.